CutyDragon/Lizzie-AI-Agent/README.md

-# Cyria: The Financial Advisor AI Bot Documentation
+# Lizzie: The Financial Advisor AI Bot Documentation

-Welcome to the comprehensive guide for Cyria, your AI-powered financial advisor bot!
+Welcome to the comprehensive guide for Lizzie, your AI-powered financial advisor bot!
 This document provides a detailed overview of the bot's functionality, setup, and use cases, along with instructions for installation and customization.

 ---

 ## 1. Introduction

-### What Is Cyria?
+### What Is Lizzie?
-Cyria is an intelligent Twitter bot designed to provide financial advice and engage with users on topics related to finance.
-Leveraging advanced AI algorithms, Cyria can respond to user queries, share insightful financial tips, and maintain meaningful interactions on Twitter.
+Lizzie is an intelligent Twitter bot designed to provide financial advice and engage with users on topics related to finance.
+Leveraging advanced AI algorithms, Lizzie can respond to user queries, share insightful financial tips, and maintain meaningful interactions on Twitter.

 ### Key Features
 - **AI-Powered Financial Advice**: Delivers accurate and relevant financial advice tailored to user queries.